polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ### Task 1: Connect to the highly-available HANA instances by using SAP HANA Studio

-1. From the lab computer, in the Azure portal, navigate to the blade of the **hn1-win-bastion** Azure VM operating as the Windows bastion host and initiate a Remote Desktop session.
+1. From the lab computer, in the browser displaying the Azure portal, navigate to the blade of the **hn1-win-bastion** Azure VM operating as the Windows bastion host and initiate a Remote Desktop session.
 When prompted, sign in with the following credentials:

     -   Username: **bastion_user**